 Dermal filler injections in Denver

-Dr. Gregory Buford is a board certified plastic surgeon in Denver, Colorado and a nationally recognized expert on cosmetic injectables.
+Gregory A. Buford, MD, FACS, PCEO is a board certified plastic surgeon in Denver, Colorado and a nationally recognized expert on cosmetic injectables.
 Dr. Buford offers dermal filler injections at his Lone Tree practice, BEAUTY by BUFORD.
 He is assisted by Lauren Mitschrich, PA-C, a board certified dermatology physician assistant with over 7 years of experience performing cosmetic injections.
 To schedule a dermal filler consultation with Dr. Buford or Lauren, contact our practice online or call 303-951-5829.